aljosha-hfu/StreamingSystemsAssignments/Documentation.md

 ### Verification of solution correctness

 The solution is verified by comparing the results of the `Mean.perKey()` operation with the expected results.
-Since we use a fixed random seed, the results are reproducible.
+Since we use a _fixed random seed_, the results are reproducible.
 Therefore, we can compare the results with the expected results.

 Example output: